 The Importance of Knowing if a Site is Legit

-It’s important for everyone to look for signs that a website is legit, because entering your credentials or other sensitive information on an illegitimate site places your online security and accounts at risk of becoming compromised.
-If you’re someone who reuses passwords across multiple accounts, one compromised account can lead to many more.
+It’s important for everyone to look for signs that a website is legitimate because entering your credentials or other sensitive information on an illegitimate site places your online security and accounts at risk of becoming compromised.

 Stay Safe From Illegitimate Websites